dmeverly/ScheduleTemplater/readme.md

 The model reliably generates schedule templates that satisfy both global and employee-level constraints in most runs.
 This significantly reduces the effort compared to manual schedule creation.
 Any dissatisfaction with the output can typically be resolved by encoding additional constraints or adjusting the scoring logic accordingly.

 # Future Work and Extension
 This solution addresses one half of the sponsor’s problem—template creation.
 The other half involved mapping the template to an annual calendar.
-I have already created a separate solution for that task (see the "Schedule Creator" on GitHub).
+I have already created a separate solution for that task (see the "Scheduler" on GitHub).
 A natural next step would be to integrate both tools into a unified workflow.

 # References